When it’s time for a ministry reset

-LeaderTreks created the Healthy Youth Ministry Assessment for this very purpose.
-The Healthy Youth Ministry Assessment details key metrics and indicators that Formative, Fundamental, Emerging, and Dynamic ministries possess or exhibit.
+LeaderTreks created the Intentional Youth Ministry Assessment for this very purpose.
+The Intentional Youth Ministry Assessment details key metrics and indicators that Formative, Fundamental, Emerging, and Dynamic ministries possess or exhibit.
 By using the Healthy Youth Ministry Assessment you can assess your ministry’s health in these five areas: Meaningful Relationships, Intentional Programming, Transformational Discipleship, Partnering with Parents, and Student Leadership.
-Download the Healthy Youth Ministry Assessment to begin assessing and confronting your reality.
+Download the Intentional Youth Ministry Assessment to begin assessing and confronting your reality.

 Evaluate the Good and the Bad

 Evaluation naturally follows any kind of assessment.
 Knowing where we stand encourages us to look at what’s going well and what needs improvement.
 Many times our ministries experience plateaus simply because we don’t pause to evaluate the effectiveness of what we’re doing.
 Begin your evaluation by celebrating what you’re well.
 Consider your biggest ministry wins this year and what led to them.
 List out the ways that you’re seeing your vision for the ministry realized, or think through recent words of encouragement that you’ve received regarding the ministry.
 Next look towards areas that need improvement.
 Try to name the habits, practices, or programming elements that could be hindering the health of your ministry.
 Look for areas that aren’t reaching their potential or aspects of ministry that consistently bring stress or conflict.
 Your evaluation will lead you to understand what’s driving you forward and what’s holding you back.